V-Squared/V-Squared.github.io/diy/parts/cpu.md

 # Introduction

 ## The problem this article solves
 There are a huge number of CPUs out there.
-They all have different performance and cost.
-You need to know what performance you need for your application.
-And to complicate matters, nowadays CPUs are not only about CPU performance, they also can integrate the GPU and the RAID controller.
-Next you need to pick the right motherboard that matches the capabilities of the CPU.
+Each one varies in performance, size, and cost.
+There are also other elements to take into consideration, such as motherboard socket, integrated GPUs and RAID controllers, the types of applications you plan to use on your computer, and many other factors.
+This article goes through these issues.

 ## How this Article solves the problem
 This Article is part of three community projects, all designed to simplify building DIY PCs